pedrojuniormendes/URLLC-RAN-slice-B5G/README.md

 - **URLLC.py** — Simulate the conditions exposed in the article.
 - **algorithm.py** — Simulate the algorithm exposed in the article.
+- **Algoritmo 1.pdf** — Archive showing the Algorithm 1 used in the article.

 ## How to Run

 1. Clone this repository: